Steviegt6/sTandalone/README.md

 # tStandalone, a standalone mod for Terraria 1.4.0.5!

-tStandalone is an open-source, heavily modified fork of tModLoader's 1.4 beta branch. tStandalone is **not** a mod loader and never will be a mod loader. tStandalone is a combination of different modifications for Terraria 1.4.0.5 by myself (Stevie) and other contributors.
+tStandalone is an open-source, heavily modified fork of tModLoader's 1.4 beta branch. tStandalone is **not** and **never** will be a mod loader. tStandalone is a combination of different modifications for Terraria 1.4.0.5 by myself (Stevie) and other contributors.

-**Note**: tStandalone is currently unreleased and likely won't be released for a while.
+**Note**: tStandalone is currently unreleased and will not be released any time soon.

 ## Contributing